stbenjam/stbenjam.github.io/_posts/2018-07-31-smart_home.md

 # Lighting

-My first "smart house" devices were Hue light bulbs, but now that I actually owned the property I could use a little bit more full featured smart switches instead.
+My first "smart house" devices were Hue light bulbs, which work very well and have a wonderfully open API and developer-friendly attitude.
+I still have quite a few Hue devices, and plan to add a few more like the Hue Go.
+For wall switches however, now that I actually owned the property I could use a little bit more full featured smart switches instead.
 All my reading lead me to narrow down my options to Z-Wave switches from GE, Lutron Caseta and Insteon.
 Insteon has a large ecosystem of smart things, and came highly reccomended from a friend of mine.
 But Caseta devices were easily available locally, and they're *pretty*, especially with the Claro wall plates.

 ![Lutron Caseta](/static/images/2018/caseta.jpg)

-I've heard bad things about Z-wave range and reliability, although I do actually own a few non-lighting Z-wave devices now.
+I had heard bad things about Z-wave range and reliability, although I do actually own a few non-lighting Z-wave devices now.
 The downside to the others is that both Lutron Caseta and Insteon are proprietary protocols, with proprietary hubs.
 Lutron needs the Pro hub if you want an open